ayathree/true-beauty-server/README.md

 # True Beauty

-This website is a e-commerce site for cosmetics, where a customer can find many cosmetics from different kinds and categories.
+This website is an e-commerce site for cosmetics with an interactive AI-powered voice command assistant allowing for hands-free navigation, where a customer can find many cosmetics from different kinds and categories.

 ---